Tuxedo, Winnipeg: History

 The Town of Tuxedo was formally incorporated on 24 January 1913, with Heubach as its first mayor and a four-member council.
 Other mayors included David R. Finkelstein (served 1915–1951), Cecil A. R. Lamont (1952–1961), and Clive K. Tallin (1961–1971).
 The Town had its own police department, fire department, and recreation commission, and was part of a health unit including St. James, Assiniboia, St. Vital, Fort Garry, and Charleswood.
-There were three public schools in the Town, managed by the Assiniboine South School Division No. 3, including Tuxedo School No. 1709, opened in 1927.
-Also in the late 1920s was the creation of Heubach Park, a purely residential subdivision within Tuxedo.
+There were three public schools in the town, managed by the Assiniboine South School Division No. 3, including Tuxedo School No. 1709, opened in 1927.
+Also in the late 1920s Heubach Park was created, which was a purely residential subdivision within Tuxedo.

 The Metropolitan Planning Commission indicated as far back as 1946 that Grant Avenue would be extended through the Town of Tuxedo.
-In the mid-1950s, a project to extend Grant Avenue through Tuxedo and onto Charleswood terminating at Roblin Boulevard would lead to the bisection of Heubach Park.
-However, Tuxedo mayor Cecil Lamont was opposed to this plan and preferred that the major thoroughfare be placed southward near Eldride.
-The Town changed its position by 1960, making way for the $50-million project, including an additional 1,600 homes and the westward extension of Grant Avenue over a 10-year period.
+In the mid-1950s, a project to extend Grant Avenue through Tuxedo and onto Charleswood, terminating at Roblin Boulevard, would lead to the bisection of Heubach Park.
+However, Tuxedo mayor Cecil Lamont opposed this plan and preferred that the major thoroughfare be placed southward near Eldride.
+The Town changed its position by 1960, making way for the $50-million project, including an additional 1,600 homes and the westward extension of Grant Avenue over 10 years.
 The initial portion of the new subdivision would be located west of Heubach Park between Corydon Avenue and Mountbatten Road.

 Until the 1960s, retail locations were prohibited in Tuxedo.
 Rules were eased to allow an apartment complex and small shopping mall, Tuxedo Park Shopping Centre, which opened on 30 October 1963.
 Liquor sales followed suit in 1969.
 A monument celebrating the incorporation of the Town was installed in Heubach Park in July 1970, dedicated by the Metropolitan Corporation of Greater Winnipeg.
 In 1972, Tuxedo amalgamated with Winnipeg and 12 other suburbs in the Unicity scheme.
 Records for the Tuxedo Park Company, as well as municipal records for Tuxedo, are now held at the City of Winnipeg Archives.

-In the early 1990s, Larry Fleisher, who then represented Tuxedo at Winnipeg City Council, requested that $250,000 be spent on making Heubach Park nicer, and that the project commence by 1993.
+In the early 1990s, Larry Fleisher, who then represented Tuxedo at Winnipeg City Council, requested to spend $250,000 on making Heubach Park nicer, and that the project commence by 1993.
 In the 2010s, commercial development of Tuxedo South led to the opening of several shopping areas, including an IKEA store, an Outlet Collection mall, and Seasons of Tuxedo big-box cluster.